For everyone's safety, face masks are required.

 Children under the age of two are exempt from the mask requirement.

-Any false claims of a disability to obtain an exemption from wearing a mask or face covering may result in the suspension of travel privileges on any Delta flight for the duration of the mask/face covering requirement and may be reported to appropriate government authorities.
+Any false claims of a disability to obtain an exemption from wearing a mask or face coverings may result in the suspension of travel privileges on any Delta flight for the duration of the mask/face covering requirement and may be reported to appropriate government authorities.